-Some of the things I liked best about the Nieuw Amsterdam were the diverse dining options onboard the cruise ship.
-The 2100-passenger ship is large enough to have a good variety of places to eat but small enough for some of them to be intimate and superb.
+Some of the things you will like best about the Nieuw Amsterdam are the diverse dining options onboard the cruise ship.
+The 2,100-passenger ship is large enough to have a tasty variety of places to eat but small enough for some of them to be intimate and superb.

 The dining options on the Nieuw Amsterdam include: